Exploring Children's Depression Inventory For Children And Adolescents

 When children and adolescents meet with a provider to be screened, they may be asked to answer several questions on a sliding scale.
 For example, they'll likely be asked to rate their depressive symptoms on the scale of how it affects them, whether a little, a lot, or somewhat.
 The questions on the Children’s Depression Inventory are worded in child-friendly terms, depending on the child's age.
 Each question is separate from the rest and describes information in a way that many children can understand.

-The current second edition of the Children's Depression Inventory contains new refinements (including a new focus on core aspects of depression in children, as well as new U.S.norms) as well as revised scales that make it an accurate tool with scoring that can be trusted.
+The current second edition of the Children's Depression Inventory contains new refinements (including a new focus on core aspects of depression in children, as well as new U.S. norms) as well as revised scales that make it an accurate tool with scoring that can be trusted.
 It is broken up into three assessment forms, one self-report (long and short form), a teacher report, and a parent report.
 It can be administered and scored online, or with pencil and MHS Quikscore forms.
-The items on the teacher form and parent form correspond with information with the self-report form, suitably rephrased.
+The items on the teacher form and parent form correspond with the information in the self-report form, suitably rephrased.

 If you voice concerns to your child's doctor that they may be experiencing depression, they may conduct a screening to determine whether further support is necessary.
 If they decide that there is a chance that your child is experiencing depression, they may suggest that you speak with a psychiatrist or give them the short-form version of the Children's Depression Inventory (CDI).